top of page

 Founder Profile (Source: LinkedIn)

 Step 5 (weightage): Give weightage to each of the 6 parameters based on the importance of each parameter for the success of the startup considering the sector that the startup is in.
-More often than not, for early-stage startups, strength of the management team is one of the most important success factors, irrespective of the sector of the startup.
-For example, in case of [Startup Beta], it being a technology led startup, highest weightage was given to the management team and thereafter to the strength of the technology/product.
+More often than not, for early-stage startups, strength of the management team is one of the most important success factor, irrespective of the sector of the startup.
+For example, in case of [Startup Beta], it being a technology led startup in Health Tech, highest weightage was given to the management team and thereafter to the strength of the technology/product.
 An illustration of this is given in the next point.

 • >100% indicates better